KazooHR/typeorm-pagination/README.md

 # TypeORM Find and Paginate

-[Cursor-based pagination](https://relay.dev/graphql/connections.htm) over any TypeORM repository using the built-in [`find` options](https://github.com/typeorm/typeorm/blob/master/docs/find-options.md) and more!
+Enables [Relay-style cursor pagination](https://relay.dev/graphql/connections.htm) over any TypeORM repository using the built-in [`find` options](https://github.com/typeorm/typeorm/blob/master/docs/find-options.md) and more!

+In Kazoo's GraphQL layer, we use cursor pagination wherever feasible for the following benefits:

+- Records are not duplicated when iterating over an entire, frequently changing, result set
+- Each page is efficiently satisfied by a single query... including whether or not there is a next page!
+- Results can be efficiently resumed before or after any individual result
+- The last page is as fast as the first as long as cursor fields are indexed
+- Relay-style cursor pagination is supported natively by Apollo Client

+For more background on the UX and engineering tradeoffs, see https://uxdesign.cc/why-facebook-says-cursor-pagination-is-the-greatest-d6b98d86b6c0.

 ### Examples